Last Updated on: 29th May 2023, 03:18 pm

 How to Stop Your Conure from Biting

-- Conures that have endured trauma from being rehomed
+- Birds that have endured trauma from being rehomed.

-You don’t have to tolerate the biting.
-Of course, the conure must trust you and become comfortable with your presence.
-If it’s scared, stressed, or agitated, no amount of training will stop them from biting.
+You needn’t tolerate getting bitten.
+Of course, a conure must trust you and become comfortable in your presence.
+If it’s scared, stressed, or agitated, no amount of training will prevent biting.

-- Every time that a conure bites at you, gently tap its beak and tell it “no.”
+- When a conure bites, tap its beak and tell it “no.”

 - Present your hand to them once again.

-This may take several tries over 1-2 weeks, but it’ll eventually learn that this behavior isn’t acceptable.
+This may take time, but a conure will eventually learn this behavior is unacceptable.

 How To Tame A Conure Parrot

-Maybe you bought a young conure and want to hand-tame it.
-Maybe your parrot has known previous owners and needs to develop a bond with you.
+Maybe you bought a young conure and want to hand-tame it, or the parrot had previous owners and needs to develop a bond with you.

 No matter the case, taming a conure is possible with patience.
-The same techniques used to train a bonded parrot will apply to making your untamed conure friendly.
+The same techniques utilized to train a bonded parrot will apply to making an untamed conure friendly.

-- Giving them a safe, calm area to rest, like in its cage
+- Giving them a safe, calm area to rest, like in their cage.

-Eventually, your conure will see you as a non-threat.
+Eventually, the conure will see you as a non-threat.

-You need to get your conure parrot used to your hands and touch, so:
+You need to get a conure used to your hands and touch, so do the following:

 - Place your hand near or on the cage while talking to the conure.

-- When it seems comfortable with that, start putting your hand in the cage.
+- When it seems comfortable, start putting your hand in the cage.

-- Hold some treats in your hands so that it will approach.
+- Hold some treats in your hands so that it’ll approach.

 - Maintain this routine for several days.

-- Once it comes to you without hesitation, move on to touching it directly.
+- Once it comes over without hesitation, you can touch it directly.

-Once your conure is comfortable with your hand, you can begin teaching it tricks.
+Once a conure is comfortable with your hand, you can start teaching it tricks.

 - Pressing your finger against its lower chest.